Gaza war protests in Israel: Sde Teiman rape protests

 In July 2024, far right Israeli protestors stormed military bases in support of soldiers who were arrested for allegedly sexually abusing detainees at the Sde Teiman detention camp.
 According to investigative Israeli military policemen, IDF reservists also attacked the policemen coming to arrest the soldier suspects.
 The Israeli military base protesters were joined by Knesset members and at least two government ministers.
 They stormed the facility's gates chanting "shame" and unsuccessfully tried to break into both Sde Teiman and the Beit Lid military base.
 Hanoch Milwidsky, when asked whether it was legitimate "to insert a stick into a person's rectum," replied, "Yes!
 If he is a Nukhba, everything is legitimate to do!
 Everything!"
 The protests were described as rallies for Israeli soldiers' "right to rape" Palestinian detainees.

 Other protests

 On 6 February 2024, right-wing Israelis held a protest opposing the United Nations in East Jerusalem.
 In August 2024, the Israeli military extended the closed area around the Gaza border, following reports that settler activists were planning a Tisha B'av prayer demonstration.

+On 25 June 2026, a group of 200 people gathered a demonstration that was organized by the Hadash party and its allies on Kaplan Street in Tel Aviv to protest against Israeli settler violence and Israel's continued occupation of the West Bank.
+Nine people were later arrested by Israeli police, stating that the protest had taken place without authorisation and accused the protestors of "disrupt public order and block the roadway".